 The top differential diagnoses for inner ear decompression sickness include inner ear barotrauma, arterial gas embolism, oxygen toxicity, and persistent alternobaric vertigo.
 While treatment should not be delayed if any form of DCS is suspected, if auditory or vestibular symptoms are found in isolation, it may also be beneficial to rule out common causes of hearing loss and vertigo.
 This includes cerumen impaction and benign paroxysmal positional vertigo.
 Other CNS disorders such as a cerebrovascular accident or transient ischemic attacks can also mimic symptoms of IEDCS.
 This also emphasizes the importance of a detailed dive history and proper physical exam.

 It can be challenging to distinguish between IEDCS and inner ear barotrauma, as both conditions present with similar cochlear and vestibular symptoms.
 Therefore, clinicians should rely on a detailed history as well as the clinical features of the presenting illness.
 It is important because the decompression sickness patient requires immediate recompression therapy, whereas the barotrauma patient does not.
 Inner ear barotrauma is initially managed medically followed by surgery if required.

 While complete recovery from DCS generally is quite high, especially with appropriate treatment, complete recovery from IEDCS appears to be less common.
-Studies have reported residual deficits from between 32-91% of patients, with 3 out of 5 studies reporting residual deficits in >85% of patients.
+Studies have reported residual deficits from between 32 and 91% of patients, with 3 out of 5 studies reporting residual deficits in more than 85% of patients.
 Vestibular deficits are more common than cochlear deficits, consistent with vestibular deficits being initially more frequent.

 One source states even with adequate recompression therapy, it is common to have residual deficits in balance and hearing.